BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 4. Reviews.csv:
 o	This file includes user reviews for the applications listed in Apps.csv.
 It contains details such as the app name, the review text, the translated review text, the sentiment (positive, negative, or neutral), and the sentiment polarity and subjectivity scores.

+After loading the data, merged the datasets to create a comprehensive DataFrame containing all relevant information about the apps and their reviews.
+The merging process involves creating three main DataFrames: mergedMain, mergedChild, and mergedAll.

+1. mergedMain
+Combines app data from dfParentApps with their respective user reviews from dfParentReviews.
+2. mergedChild
+Combines app data from dfChildApps with their respective user reviews from dfChildReviews.
+3. mergedAll
+Combines the previously merged DataFrame mergedMain with selected columns from mergedChild to include additional review information.

+Handling Outliers
+Managing the outliers the process is straightforward.
+For every column, the first quartile (Q1) and the third quartile (Q3) which represent the 25th and 75th percentiles were computed.
+Subsequently, the Interquartile Range (IQR) as the difference between Q3 and Q1, for a better understanding of the spread of the middle 50% of the data.
+The acceptable range is then determined by computing the upper and lower bounds.
+Which are set to be '±1.5 x IQR'.
+Any values outside this range are considered outliers and are replaced with NaN to prevent them from skewing the analysis.

+Data Cleaning and Formatting
+To prepare the dataset for analysis, several cleaning and formatting steps are performed.
+First, the 'Size' column was standardized by replacing 'Varies with device' entries with NaN, removing 'M' suffixes for megabytes and converting 'k' suffixes for kilobytes to scientific notation (e-3), ensuring all values were numeric.
+Rows with missing 'Review Date' entries were dropped to maintain data integrity.
+Additionally, rows with NaN or non-numeric values in the 'Size' column were also removed to ensure consistency.
+Numeric columns like 'Installs' were cleaned by removing special characters and converting them to integers, while 'Price' underwent transformations to remove dollar signs and convert to floats.
+'Size' and 'Rating' columns were explicitly converted to float types for uniformity.
+'Review Date' was converted to datetime format and reformatted to 'dd-mm-yyyy' to standardize its presentation.
+Finally, missing values in numeric columns were filled with zeros to facilitate accurate analysis.

+Scaling Numeric Features and Encoding Categorical Variables Numeric features such as 'Rating', 'Reviews', 'Size', 'Installs', 'Sentiment_Polarity', and 'Sentiment_Subjectivity' are standardized using StandardScaler() from scikit-learn.
+Ensuring that features with varying scales contribute equally without dominance due to the higher magnitude, is achieved by standartizing the range of numeric data through scaling.
+This transformation centers the data around zero and scales it to have unit variance.

+Categorical variables including 'Category', 'Type', 'Content Rating', and 'Genres' are transformed into numerical labels using LabelEncoder().
+Each unique category within these columns is assigned a unique integer, allowing categorical data to be effectively utilized in machine learning algorithms that require numeric inputs.

+The scaled numeric features and encoded categorical variables are merged along the columns axis.
+The resulting DataFrame "final_df" integrates both types of transformed data, ensuring that all features are now in a format suitable for machine learning tasks.

+Utilizing this combined dataset "final_df", analysis and predictions may now be performed without any need for additional preprocessing.

 # The score prediction model and Features